cloudmesh-community/book/chapters/case/case.md

 design a shelf in which you can place them.
 Power plugs need to be added. so you can power the PI within the cluster.

-### Using the Laser Cutter
+### Laser Cutter

+With a laser cutter we can create very precise cases.
 First, you will need an overview of what a laser cutter is.
 There are many good resources about this on youtube.
 One such video is provided by a company that sells laser cutters:

 * <https://www.youtube.com/watch?v=SIjUVCho_xU>